PanDAWMS/panda-docs/docs/source/client/prun.rst

  prun --exec "pwd; ls; echo Hello-world > myout.txt" --outDS user.hoge.`uuidgen` --nJos 3 --output myout.txt

-where ``--exec`` takes the execution string which is executed on remote compute resources, and ``--outDS`` takes the basename of the output collection.
+where ``--exec`` takes the execution string which is executed on remote computing resources, and ``--outDS`` takes the basename of the output collection.

 This task generates 1 build job to setup and 3 run jobs to produce `myout.txt`, and creates two collections